 2.3 Image Analysis

-The HR-pQCT scans were evaluated using the manufacturer's standard protocol.
+The HR-pQCT scans were evaluated using the manufacturer's standard evaluation protocol.
 Then, mask segmented images were used for further analysis.

-Six ROI were randomly selected in each scan.
-The conditions for ROI to be kept are no cortical bone inside and that it must contain trabecular bone.
-For the OI subjects, the stack was divided into two halves and the ROIs were selected to have the centers of three ROIs in the proximal half and three in the distal half.
-For the healthy people, the ROIs were selected in the more proximal stack uniquely, see Figure 1a stack n° 3.
+In general, six ROI were randomly selected in each scan.
+Each ROI must contain trabecular bone, but no cortical bone.
+For the OI subjects, the stack was divided into two halves and the ROIs were selected to have the centres of three ROIs in the proximal half and three in the distal half.
+For the healthy controls, the ROIs were selected in the more proximal stack uniquely, see Figure 1a stack n° 3.
 As for the OI subjects, the stack is halved and centers of three ROIs were selected in both half.

 The ROI is defined as a cube of 5.3 mm side length.
-This size was chosen to correspond to the work of [Panyasantisuk 2015] and [Gross 2013] which performed similar analysis with femur μCT scans.
+This size is in agreement with the work of [Panyasantisuk 2015] and [Gross 2013], who performed similar analysis with femur μCT scans.
 It was determined by [Zysset 1998] and [Daszkiewicz 2017] to be the optimal size to obtain accurate FEA results.

 The morphological analysis of ROIs was performed using medtool (v4.5; Dr. Pahr Ingenieurs e.U., Pfaffstätten, Austria).
 The morphological parameters analyzed are: BV/TV, SMI, trabecular number (Tb.
 N.), trabecular thickness (Tb.
 Th.), trabecular spacing (Tb.
 Sp.), and the standard deviation of the trabecular spacing (Tb.
 Sp.
 SD).
-Moreover, ROI fabric was evaluated using MIL method [Moreno 2014].
-The fabric tensor M is a positive-definite second-order tensor.
-It is build as shown in Equation 1 below:
+ROI fabric was evaluated using MIL method [Moreno 2014].
+The fabric tensor M is a positive-definite second-order tensor, shown in Equation 1 below:

 where mi are the eigenvalues of M and Mi are the dyadic product of the corresponding eigenvectors mi [Cowin1985, Harrigan1985].
-The fabric is then independent of BV/TV and normalized with tr(M) = 3.
+The fabric tensor is independent of BV/TV and normalized with tr(M) = 3.
 The fabric eigenvalues allow to compute the degree of anisotropy (DA) of the ROI by dividing the highest eigenvalue by the lowest one.

 Figure 2: Summary of the motion artefacts grading.
 Histograms show density of each grade within both group.

-After ROI cleaning, i.e. deletion of unconnected region of bone material, an homogenized mechanical analysis was performed using ABAQUS 6.14.
-Each voxel of the cleaned ROI was converted to mesh using fully integrated linear brick elements (C3D8) with a stiffness E of 10 000 MPa and a Poisson's ratio ν of 0.3.
-The simulation consisted of 6 independent load cases, 3 uni-axial and 3 shear cases, using KUBCs.
-KUBCs were used according to the work of [Panyasantisuk 2015].
-Unlike PMUBCs, KUBCs do not require to rotate the ROI into fabric coordinate system which decrease the image quality.
+After ROI cleaning, i.e. deletion of unconnected region of bone material, a homogenized mechanical analysis was performed using ABAQUS 6.14.
+In brief: Each voxel of the cleaned ROI was converted to a fully integrated linear brick elements (C3D8) using a direct voxel conversion approach.
+Then a stiffness E of 10 000 MPa and a Poisson's ratio ν of 0.3 were assigned.
+The simulation consisted of 6 independent load cases, 3 uni-axial and 3 shear cases, using KUBCs [Panyasantisuk 2015].
+Unlike PMUBCs, KUBCs do not require to rotate the ROI into fabric coordinate system.
+Such rotations would potentially decrease image quality.
 This homogenization process allows to calibrate the parameters of the Zysset-Curnier fabric-elasticity model [Zysset 1995].
-This model builds the fourth order stiffness tensor 𝕊 using the BV/TV or ρ, fabric information M, three elasticity parameters λ0, λ0', and μ0, and two exponents, k and l.
-The building of this tensor is shown in Equation 2.
+This model builds the fourth order stiffness tensor 𝕊 using the BV/TV or ρ, fabric tensor M, three elasticity parameters λ0, λ0', and μ0, and two exponents, k and l, as shown in Equation 2.

 Where ⊗ and are the dyadic and symmetric product of second order tensors, respectively.
 The Zysset-Curnier model is built with the assumption of orthotropy and homogeneity.
 However, the trabecular structure is not perfectly homogeneous.
-In order to assess the ROI heterogeneity a so-called coefficient of variation (CV) is computed as presented in [Panyasantisuk 2015]: the ROI is divided into eight identical subcubes, BV/TV is computed for each subcube and the CV is defined as the ratio between the standard deviation of these BV/TV and the mean value, see Equation 3 below:
+In order to assess the ROI heterogeneity, a coefficient of variation (CV) is computed according to [Panyasantisuk 2015]: the ROI is divided into eight identical sub-cubes and BV/TV is computed for each of them.
+The CV is defined as the ratio between the standard deviation of these BV/TV and the mean value (Equation 3).

 2.4 Statistics